krishansubudhi/krishansubudhi.github.io/_posts/2019-06-06-activation-and-loss-functions-pytorch.md

 ---
 author: krishan
 layout: post
-categories: webapp
+categories: deeplearning
-title: Sigmoid and Loss function implementations in Deep Learning
+title: Activation and Loss function implementations
 ---
-# Functions
+# Deep learning Functions

-Functions are created using low level math functions in pytorch.
+Functions in this notebook are created using low level math functions in pytorch.
 Then the functions are validated with preimplemented versions inside pytorch.

 ```python
 import torch